armory/docs/content/en/docs/armory-admin/spinnaker-monitoring-and-metrics.md

-## Configurations affecting performance
+### Configurations affecting performance

-### OkHttp client timeout
+#### OkHttp client timeout

-Put in profiles/&lt;service&gt;-local.yml to change the default timeout of the OkHttp client.
-This can be a temporal, quick workaround to fix increased 5xx errors and Hystrix fallbacks.
+Add the following config to `profiles/<service>-local.yml` (such as `clouddriver-local.yml`) to change the default timeout of the OkHttp client.
+This can be a temporary, quick workaround to fix increased 5xx errors and Hystrix fallbacks.

 ```
 ok-http-client: